top of page

 undulating countryside of Holy Island and towards the coast.
 The area around the hut circles is largely covered with grass and low shrubs.
 The wild, exposed nature of the site is typical of Anglesey’s coastal terrain, with hardy vegetation able to withstand the maritime climate.

 En-Plan have created a useful photographic survey and digital mapping to demonstrate that the development site cannot be experienced from the scheduled monument, nor from the wider environment.
-The natural undulation of the land, combined with the excavation works in which the development site sits, results in no intervisibility between the scheduled monument, the agricultural buildings, and the wider landscape.
-The following photographic survey, along with additional photographs clearly demonstrate this.

-Section 28 of Cadw’s ‘Conservation Principles for the sustainable management of the Historic Environment in Wales’ sets out the instances where new work and alteration s will be acceptable.
+Section 28 of Cadw’s ‘Conservation Principles for the sustainable management of the Historic Environment in Wales’ sets out the instances where new work and alterations will be acceptable.
 New work or alteration to an historic asset will normally only be acceptable if the need for the work is fully justified.
 In this instance the proposed outbuildings are required by the applicant for the continued and viable use of Mynydd Celyn Mawr, which is a historic farmstead (appears on 1841 Tithe Map).

-Sufficient information must be submitted to comprehensively understand the impacts of the proposal on the significance of the asset; The research undertaken shows the significance of the asset.
+Sufficient information was submitted to comprehensively understand the impacts of the proposal on the significance of the asset; The research undertaken shows the significance of the asset.
 The proposals do not impact the scheduled monument in any way.
 There is sufficient physical distance not to impact the scheduled monument, and no intervisibility between them and the wider landscape to impact the setting.
 There is no impact on non-visual elements of the setting and character of the historic asset, such as sense of remoteness, evocation of the historical past, sense of place, cultural identity or spiritual

 responses.